-The lead singer of the world’s biggest rock band of the 1990’s was also a lifelong heroin addict whose problem only worsened as his fame grew.
-Unable to handle the pressures that accompany success, Cobain secluded himself in his sprawling Washington estate, overdosed on heroin and then committed suicide via self-inflicted gunshot wound.
+The lead singer of the world’s biggest rock band of the 1990’s was also a lifelong heroin addict.
+Sadly, his drug problem only worsened as his fame grew.
+Unable to handle the pressures that come with success, Cobain secluded himself in his sprawling Washington estate, overdosed on heroin, and then committed suicide via self-inflicted gunshot wound.

 During his brief life, River Phoenix enjoyed a meteoric rise to stardom and a devastating drug addiction that would eventually kill him.
 After habitual cocaine and heroin use since he was in his teens, Phoenix would succumb to a drug overdose from a speedball (cocaine and heroin mixture) outside of the famous Viper Room nightclub on the Sunset Strip in Los Angeles, California.

 When Elvis was young, he was a polite and clean-cut.
 Although tame by modern standards, many parents back in that era saw his hip gyrations and racy lyrics as an indication of serious morale decline.
 When Elvis went into the US Army, he began taking amphetamines.
 At the near height of his fame and decades of prescription drug dependence, Elvis died of a drug overdose.

 Robert Downey Jr.

 Robert Downey Jr. first tried drugs at the young age of six and faced his first drug-related arrest in 1996.
 After a troubling period with drug abuse, Downey Jr. has been clean since 2003.
 He credits therapy, meditation and 12-Step programs as being instrumental in his sobriety.